Water is an essential part of our everyday life. Not only do we use water...

 Radon is the leading cause of lung cancer in non-smokers.
 Health Canada estimates that radon causes 3,300 lung cancer deaths a year in Canada.
 What really gets me is that it’s preventable.

 We wear seatbelts, helmets and life jackets; we make sure our smoke alarms and CO detectors are working and that our stairs are sturdy and to code.
-But what are we doing to protect ourselves from radon?
+But what are we doing to protect ourselves from high indoor radon levels?

 To read about this radioactive gas, read my article on radon.

 Since radon gas is odorless and colorless, the only way to find out if your home has high levels is to test for it.
 Remember that radon levels can fluctuate depending on weather, humidity and time of the year – even house to house.
 Your neighbour’s test may say they have low levels of radon – that doesn’t mean yours will too.

 There are a few different types of radon test available.

 Ecosense’s EcoQube is a palm-sized intelligent radon detector that I have recently started using.
 It was a CES 2021 Innovation Award Honoree.
 Its patented detection technology powers fast, accurate and reliable results.